-My work is broadly concerned with seventeenth through nineteenth-century archives of slavery and marronage in the United States and Caribbean.
-I am interested in how resistance practices and flight from enslavement by Black and Native individuals in the Caribbean and North America shaped textual and visual representation, and the resulting challenges such escapes from representation pose for historical authors and literary scholars today.
+My research and teaching are both concerned with seventeenth through nineteenth-century archives of slavery and marronage in the United States and Caribbean.
+I am interested in how resistance practices and flight from enslavement by Black and Native individuals in the Caribbean and North America shaped textual and visual production in the colonial period.
 I teach transnational literary histories of slave and maroon narratives, constructions of gender, race and forms of bondage before 1850, as well as courses on archival theory and method.

 My current book project, Forms of Escape: Maroons and Marronage in Fiction and the Archive, explores the narratives of historical and fictional maroon individuals as examples of how practices of marronage shape narrative and archival form in eighteenth and nineteenth-century anglophone and francophone U.S. and Caribbean texts.
-I argue for how historical marronage is represented differently than other forms of flight and freedom from slavery.
+I argue for how historical marronage is often represented differently than other forms of flight and freedom from slavery.
 Crucial to this study is an archival paradox: Maroons absented themselves from the printed record, eschewed the position of author, only to be figured and represented by others who, expectedly, struggled with the depiction of a practice they could not know firsthand.

 My translation of the short story “Bras-Coupé” was published in Transition in 2015.
 Originally written in French by Louis-Armand Garreau, the story depicts the escape, marronage and revenge of an enslaved man in French colonial Louisiana who comes to be known as le Bras-Coupé.
 A reprint of this translation can be found in the volume The Life and Legend of Bras-Coupé, published by Louisiana State University Press in 2019.
-This work is part of my ongoing effort to translate eighteenth and nineteenth-century Francophone Louisiana texts
+This work is part of my ongoing effort to translate eighteenth and nineteenth-century Francophone Louisiana texts.

 Ph.D., University of California, Berkeley, 2018.
 Teaching at Chicago since 2018.